Memo5679/BluetoothCounter/Bluetooth Counter by App inventor/README.md

 ![alt text](https://github.com/Memo5679/BluetoothCounter/blob/master/Bluetooth%20Counter%20by%20App%20inventor/Image%20of%20Designer%20section.png)

 The block was used as a program code to run it, three functions were used, and the properties of the parts that I used were like Bluetooth and the buttons, sound, vibration, and menu connectivity were used to display the devices and delay time, there was no need to add a loop to the scan because it remains running as long as you did not turn it off

 ![alt text](https://github.com/Memo5679/BluetoothCounter/blob/master/Bluetooth%20Counter%20by%20App%20inventor/Image%20of%20Blocks%20section%20to%20code.png)

-video of the application on my phone in safe mode and dangerous mode:
+Video of this application on my phone in safe mode and dangerous mode:

 An aia file attachment for the Android operating system,